 In the CoreProcessor toolbox [1], click on Manual Tg (T-G) Correction, then select the Extracted folder to ensure proper orientation of the transversal and radial plane of every core volume [2].
 Authors: Please confirm that the pronunciation guide (red italics font) for Tg is correct.

-Talent clicking on the CoreComparison software icon with monitor/screen visible in the frame.
+Talent clicking on the CoreProcessor software icon with monitor/screen visible in the frame.

-SCREEN: To be uploaded by Authors: From the CoreComparison toolbox, Manual Tg Correction is clicked then the Extracted folder is selected.
+SCREEN: To be uploaded by Authors: From the CoreProcessor toolbox, Manual Tg Correction is clicked then the Extracted folder is selected.

 To visualize grain direction from the bottom right plot, observe the presented slice and draw a line indicating grain direction.
-Double-click to automatically flip the core [1].
+Double-click to automatically to rotate the core the core [1].
+Then

-SCREEN: To be uploaded by Authors: Drawing a line to indicate grain direction in the bottom right plot.
+SCREEN: To be uploaded by Authors: Drawing a line to indicate grain direction in the bottom right plot

+SCREEN: To be uploaded by Autors: crop the volume to get only wood and no other material

 Next, to correct the angles and indicate rings in RingIndicator [1], open the toolbox and select a multipage TIFF File [2].
 Under the Volume tab, search for the Load Volume function to select the multipage TIFF file in the directory [3].